timfennell/pislider/README.md

 Project Description & Capabilities

 This project is a powerful and flexible camera slider and motion control system designed to run on a Raspberry Pi.
-It provides a graphical user interface (GUI) built with Tkinter for controlling complex camera movements and shooting sequences for timelapse, video, and panoramic photography.
+It provides a graphical user interface (GUI) built with Tkinter for controlling complex camera movements and shooting sequences for timelapse photography.

 Core Features: